Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

-In summary, we have implemented RF in both cw and pulsed regime on an individual B centre, demonstrating that both laser excitation and photon emission are quantum coherent processes.
-This has allowed to garner the best of this emitter in terms of photon indistinguishability.
+In summary, we have implemented RF in both cw and pulsed regime on individual B centres, demonstrating that both laser excitation and photon emission are quantum coherent processes.
+This has allowed us to garner the best of these emitters in terms of photon indistinguishability.
 The low coincidence rate of filtered ZPL photons calls for an increased effort on integration in photonic structures, which could either be monolithic~\citep{Froch21, Nonahal23} or hybrid~\cite{Vogl19, Drawer23}.
 Beyond improving the SNR in cw regime, such photonic enhancement would lead to the generation of indistinguishable photons at high rates.
 Since B centres can be controllably positioned in photonic devices~\cite{Gerard23, Spencer23} and exhibit quasi identical spectra that can be electrically finely tuned~\cite{Zhigulin23}, our work opens the way to the implementation of quantum photonic processors based on identical emitters~\cite{Wan20}.